 Changing bad gear oil habits

-Here, Mark Burnett, VP of the Lubricants and Fuel Additives Innovation Platform at global water, energy and maintenance solutions provider NCH Europe, explores how businesses can improve the effectiveness of their gear oil.
+Here the Lubricants and Fuel Additives Platform at NCH explores how businesses can improve the effectiveness of their gear oil.

 Benjamin Franklin once said, “it is easier to prevent bad habits than to break them.”
 This rings true for the industrial sector, where it is easier to form a habit of good predictive maintenance than to recover from machinery breakage or downtime.